finkeissen/finkeissen/README.md

 **What it is NOT:**
 - Not a prompt framework
-- Not an absolute or unquestionable knowledge base
+- Not an absolute or unquestionable knowledge-base
 - Not an LLM wrapper

 **Research areas:**